aogle17/pui-homework/final-project/README.md

 ## Part 5: Implementation Challenge

 I had challenges with my css not being updated to my deployed website and troubleshooting to figure out why.
 I had trouble formatting with CSS and getting things to somewhat look how I wanted them to.
-I struggled to download GSAP because I initially tried to use npm but that didn't installed corretly and complicated the process.
+I struggled to download GSAP because I initially tried to use npm but that didn't installed correctly and complicated the process.

 ## Part 6: Generative AI Use and Reflection